-- You can elect to file on the modified reporting schedule by completing the Modified Reporting Declaration on page two of Form CTA.
-File Form CTA with the city clerk or city secretary. - o If you elect to file on the modified reporting schedule, you do not have to file preelection campaign finance reports due 30 days and 8 days prior to the election. - Exceed \$900: If you elect to file on the modified reporting schedule but later exceed \$900 in either contributions or expenditures, what reports you will be required to file depends upon when you exceed \$900. - o If you exceed \$900 on or before the 30th day before the election, you are required to file pre-election campaign finance reports due 30 days and 8 days prior to an election using Form C/OH.
+- YES: - You do not qualify to file on the modified reporting schedule. - You are required to file pre-election campaign finance reports using Form C/OH if you have an opponent on the ballot.
+Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage. - Pre-election reports are due 30 days and 8 days prior to each election.
+To be timely filed, pre-election reports must be received by the city clerk or city secretary no later than the due date. - NO: - You can elect to file on the modified reporting schedule by completing the Modified Reporting Declaration on page two of Form CTA.
+File Form CTA with the city clerk or city secretary. - If you elect to file on the modified reporting schedule, you do not have to file preelection campaign finance reports due 30 days and 8 days prior to the election. - Exceed \$940\$930: If you elect to file on the modified reporting schedule but later exceed \$940\$930 in either contributions or expenditures, what reports you will be required to file depends upon when you exceed \$940\$930. - If you exceed \$940\$930 on or before the 30th day before the election, you are required to file pre-election campaign finance reports due 30 days and 8 days prior to an election using Form C/OH.
 To be timely filed, pre-election reports must be received by the city clerk or city secretary no later than the due date.
-Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage. - o If you exceed \$900 after the 30th day before the election, you are required to file an Exceeded Modified Reporting Limit report using Form C/OH.
-To be timely filed, this report must be filed with the city clerk or city secretary within 48 hours of exceeding \$900.
-You must also file the pre-election report due 8 days prior to an election.
+Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage. - If you exceed \$940\$930 after the 30th day before the election, you are required to file an Exceeded \$940\$930 Limit report using Form C/OH.
+To be timely filed, this report must be filed with the city clerk or city secretary within 48 hours of exceeding \$940\$930 You must also file the pre-election report due 8 days prior to an election.
 Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage.

-o If you exceed \$900 on or before the 8th day before the election, you are required to file a pre-election campaign finance report due 8 days prior to an election using Form C/OH.
+If you exceed \$940\$930 on or before the 8th day before the election, you are required to file a pre-election campaign finance report due 8 days prior to an election using Form C/OH.
 To be timely filed, the pre-election report must be received by the city clerk or city secretary no later than the due date.
 Find Form C/OH and its instructions on our "Local Filers Non-Judicial Candidate/Officeholder" webpage.